CENTER – it is a noun and a verb. It is an action and a destination.

 Characterized by a community of gifted and committed photographers, CENTER has proven for the last 25 years that it can help photographers and lens-based artists grow into their full potential.
 By providing platforms where the creative impulse can be engaged and challenged, CENTER programs foster insights and actualizations that ripple and impact all involved.

-CENTER’s annual programs, Awards and Grants include the Project Launch Grant, Project Development Grant, the three CENTER Awards: Personal, Social and Environmental, the Excellence in Multimedia Storytelling Award, Santa Fe Prize, Callanan Excellence in Teaching Award, and the Review Santa Fe Photo Festival and Portfolio Reviews.
+CENTER’s annual programs, Awards and Grants include the Project Launch Grant, Project Development Grant, the three CENTER Awards: Personal, Social and Environmental, the Excellence in Multimedia Storytelling Award, Santa Fe Prize, Callanan Excellence in Teaching Award, and the Review Santa Fe Photo Symposium and Portfolio Reviews.
 Public exhibitions, educational presentations and expositions of the work are held in conjunction with the Awards, Launch Grant and portfolio reviews.
 CENTER Awards, Grants, Review Santa Fe, and ALL other programs are open for submission to international and national photographers and lens-based artists during our annual Calls for Entry.

 Join CENTER and become a member today to stay up to date on our latest Award, funding, and program opportunities, as well as receiving discounts on entry fees to our submissions.